Seegnify/Shellcloud/README.md

 ## Listing jobs

 Job listing shows currently running jobs on the cluster.
+Shellcloud does not persist job information and all listings are transient.

 ### Example: